 Now, if you’re having trouble choosing between the King vs California King mattress, you’ll be in the favor of the latter if:

 - you or your partner are more than 6 feet tall;

-And that’s not it:
+And that’s not all:

 Plus, they are easier to move around, which is a great bonus when it comes to moving to another house.

-If you like sinking into your bed a little, this material is for you.
-The main issue you want to know about is that foam beds are often made from petroleum and have a closed-cell structure, which eventually leads to excessive moisture and mold.
+If you like sinking into your bed a little, this is the material for you.
+Something to be aware of when choosing foam beds is that they are often made from petroleum and have a closed-cell structure.
+This can eventually lead to excessive moisture and mold.

 Shopping at a Store vs Shopping Online